-The framework attempts to strike a balance between what can reasonably be predicted about future technology and engineering literacy education and what students are likely to encounter in their curriculum and instruction now and over the next decade.
-For example, specific communication technologies in use today (Internet-connected multimedia smartphones and personal digital assistants [PDAs]) would not have been familiar to students a decade ago and may well be obsolete a decade from now.
+The framework and specifications attempt to strike a balance between what can reasonably be predicted about future technology and engineering literacy education and what students are likely to encounter in their curriculum and instruction now and over the next decade.
+For example, specific communication technologies in use today (Internet-connected multimedia smart phones and personal digital assistants [PDAs]) would not have been familiar to students a decade ago and may well be obsolete a decade from now.

-The framework is intended to be both forward-looking (in terms of what technology content and usage will be of central importance in the future) and reflective (in terms of current technology).
-Because it is impossible to predict with certainty the shape of educational technology and technology education, the choices made for 2014 should be revisited in response to future developments.
+The framework and specifications are intended to be both forward-looking (in terms of what technology content and usage will be of central importance in the future) and reflective (in terms of current technology).
+Because it is impossible to predict with certainty the shape of educational technology and technology education beyond 2009, the choices made for 2014 should be revisited in response to future developments.

-It is a significant challenge to write a framework for the future, and the challenge is especially great for the subject of technology and engineering literacy.
+It is a significant challenge to write a framework and specifications for the future, and the challenge is especially great for the subject of technology and engineering literacy.